shichao-wang/CircEvent/README.md

 # CircEvent
-This repository contains the source code for CircEvent, which incorporates circumstance into narrative event prediction.
+This repository contains the source code for the publication of EMNLP 2021 findings *Incorporating circumstance into Narrative Event Prediction*.

-The source code is divided into two parts, i.e. data preprocessing and model training.
+The source codes are divided into two parts, i.e. data preprocessing and model training.
-The script is placed in `bin` folder.
+The entry scripts are placed in `bin` folder.
 Each step and its corresponding script is listed below.

 # Reproduce Steps
 1. extract text out of gigaword xml file. `1-extract_gigaword_nyt`